 The construction of the pyramid was carried out in several stages.
-The first stage was to construct a shaft, 7m square which descended into the ground for 28 meters, this lead to the burial chamber built of four courses of granite blocks.
+The first stage was to construct a shaft, 7m (23 feet) square which descended into the ground for 28 meters (91 feet), this lead to the burial chamber built of four courses of granite blocks.
 The chamber had one opening which had been sealed with a 3.5 ton block, although when first excavated the tomb had already been emptied.
-Under the pyramid are a number of chambers and galleries with a total length of nearly 6 km.
+Under the pyramid are a number of chambers and galleries with a total length of nearly 6 km (3.7 miles).
 Surrounding the burial chamber are four galleries which contained offerings and the funerary equipment of the king.

-On the corner at the south west is the South Tomb which provides a replication of the substructure of the pyramid itself.
+On the corner at the southwest is the South Tomb which provides a replication of the substructure of the pyramid itself.
 It includes a descending corridor leading to a granite vault and a chamber.
-It is entered through a tunnel-like corridor with a staircase that descends about 30m before opening into the burial chamber.
+It is entered through a tunnel-like corridor with a staircase that descends about 30 metres (98 feet) before opening into the burial chamber.
 The staircase then continues west and leads to a gallery that replicates the chambers below the step pyramid.
 As the burial vault is too small for the actual body, one suggestion is that this was to house the Ka (Soul) of the Pharaoh, although another is that it was for the canopic jars containing the organs of the Pharaoh.

 To the north of the pyramid is the mortuary temple: This was the place for the performance of the rituals associated with the dead Pharaoh and the place for the Ka Statue which was where the Ka of the Pharaoh resided.

-Like many archaeological sites work is presently being undertaken both to preserve that which has been uncovered and to excavate that which is still below the sands waiting to be discovered.
+Like many archaeological sites work is presently being undertaken both to preserve and repair that which has been uncovered and to excavate that which is still below the sands waiting to be discovered.